All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Palazzo del Popolo: Sala dei Quattrocento; (inset) coats of arms of Pope Martin V (A), Pope Boniface IX (B) and Pope Pius II (C)

 Sala dei Quattrocento, a great hall for the assemblies, could house four hundred delegates and today it is often used by political parties for their conferences.
-After the decline of the local independent government system, Palazzo del Popolo was utilized by delegates of the popes who painted the walls of Sala dei Quattrocento with their coats of arms and with those of the popes who appointed them.
+After the decline of the local independent government system, Palazzo del Popolo was utilized by delegates of the popes who painted the walls of Sala dei Quattrocento with their coats of arms and with those of the popes who appointed them, similar to what occurred at Spoleto.

-Palazzo del Popolo: (left) one of the windows; (right) nearby well with the coat of arms of Pope Clement VII (inset)
+Palazzo del Popolo: (left) a window; (right) nearby well with the coat of arms of Pope Clement VII (inset)

 Go to: